 In a series of articles for journals and LinkedIn, I have outlined the idea of treating contracting as a process, rather than contracts as stand-alone documents.
 A contract process maturity model, or CPMM, is a tool designed to refine this idea and future-proof your contracting (read more).
 Disputes, lack of ...

-The review copies of my new book How to Write Simple and Effective Consultant Appointments in Just 500 Words have been prompting contacts, clients and friends to actually sit down and review their existing contracts.
+Copies of my new book How to Write Simple and Effective Consultant Appointments in Just 500 Words (read more) have been prompting contacts, clients and friends to actually sit down and review their existing contracts.
 Bill Evans from D2E said "I must say, it was easy and compelling reading.
-The contents ...
+The ...

 Clarity and legibility in contractual language is widely recognised as desirable in its own right but [the Consumer Rights Act] goes beyond promoting that objective as an end in itself … the transparency provisions in the Act have to be understood as demanding ‘transparency’ in the full sense.
 If ...